Font Format

 Scale

-Allows to stretch or compress text horizontally:
+Stretches or compresses text horizontally:

 Spacing